-0 Successful candidates are provided with scholarships of \$40k p.a. alongside projects support funds of \$10,000 p.a., and a tailored program of coursework and skills double ment development.
-0 Four students participated in the first year, and the University is currently (October 0 2019) advertising five new projects.
-In addition, 2019 saw the launch of the University of Adelaide Industry PhD (UAiPhD).
-0 This is a 4-year program which includes completion of a 6 month industry placement.
-0 PhD students are given the opportunity to work on an industry problem, while being supported by a University of Adelaide supervisor and an industry supervisor for the duration of the program.
-0 In the initial round, three projects are being advertised with two industry partners, Maptek and the South Australian Equal Opportunity Commission. - stratagios t o encourage research translation and commercialisation, including collaboration and - nt with industry and other end users, and the measures of success that the university monitors in Leveration benefit age intellectual capital by translating new knowledge for economic and societal sed investment in the Commercial Accelerator Scheme and the creation of a larger ted pool of funds for IP protection. ion of experiential entrepreneurship educational opportunities for students aff giving participants the opportunity to interact with industry partners and preneurship mentors, enabling an increase in the number of start-up anies founded by our graduates and staff. nercialisation • Comm Adelaide Enterprise, the University's commercial development unit, has developed a series of information guides to assist in this space.
-0 As an example, in 2019 the Inventor's Guide to Technology Transfer was released 0 which outlines the essential elements of technology transfer at the University of Adelaide.
-Adelaide.
-Adelaide Enterprise (and other parts of the University) provide support for 0 the creation of start-up companies.
-Thing ThincLab One of the key chiestives of the 2016 2018 Research Strategic Plan was to enhance 0 One of the key objectives of the 2016-2018 Research Strategic Plan was to enhance partnerships with industry, entrepreneurs, governments and the broader community. community.
-This included building on the work of the Entrepreneurship 0 Commercialisation and Innovation Centre (ECIC) by the establishment of an Innovation Hub designed to facilitate a collaborative and entrepreneurial community, attract diverse members and mentors with diverse knowledge and experience, facilitate creativity and collaboration, stimulate an entrepreneurial culture, and link to other innovation precincts both internal and external.
-0 ThincLab Adelaide was launched on 6 July 2017.
-0 With over 100 registered occupants, ThincLab Adelaide includes a TechLab with advanced 3D printers, vision equipment, etc., and is part of a distributed network model (ThincNet).
-Internationally, two ThincLab Nodes have been established - one in the Singapore Biopolis Innovation Precinct, and one in the French town of Chalons-en-Champagne.
-0 In September 2019, the University's new ThincLab node at the Waite campus was launched, focussing on supporting start-ups in the agriculture, food and wine sector it will be a valuable connection for South Australian startups with the AgTech ecosystem of the world.
-L
+- Successful candidates are provided with scholarships of \$40k p.a. alongside projects support funds of \$10,000 p.a., and a tailored program of coursework and skills development. - Four students participated in the first year, and the University is currently (October 2019) advertising five new projects. - In addition, 2019 saw the launch of the University of Adelaide Industry PhD - (UAiPhD).
+This is a 4-year program which includes completion of a 6 month industry placement. - PhD students are given the opportunity to work on an industry problem, while being supported by a University of Adelaide supervisor and an industry supervisor for the duration of the program. - In the initial round, three projects are being advertised with two industry partners, Maptek and the South Australian Equal Opportunity Commission. - strategies to encourage research translation and commercialisation, including collaboration and engagement with industry and other end users, and the measures of success that the university monitors in this area - Leverage intellectual capital by translating new knowledge for economic and societal benefit. - Increased investment in the Commercial Accelerator Scheme and the creation of a larger dedicated pool of funds for IP protection. - Provision of experiential entrepreneurship educational opportunities for students and staff giving participants the opportunity to interact with industry partners and entrepreneurship mentors, enabling an increase in the number of start-up companies founded by our graduates and staff. - Commercialisation - Adelaide Enterprise, the University's commercial development unit, has developed a series of information guides to assist in this space. - o As an example, in 2019 the Inventor's Guide to Technology Transfer was released which outlines the essential elements of technology transfer at the University of Adelaide. - Adelaide Enterprise (and other parts of the University) provide support for the creation of start-up companies.